-DIANE VANDEN HOVEN (London, Ontario) – Diane’s credits include: This Above All, winner of Theatre BC’s National Playwriting Competition and The Twisted Land, Honourable Mention, Herman Voaden Playwriting Competition.
+DIANE VANDEN HOVEN – (London, Ontario) – Diane’s credits include: This Above All, winner of Theatre BC’s National Playwriting Competition and The Twisted Land, Honourable Mention, Herman Voaden Playwriting Competition.
 Her works have been featured across Canada, including the Women’s Work Festival in St. John’s, NFLD.
-For Voices In The Wind Audio Theatre Diane did the audio adaptations for Alice in Wonderland and Snow White and is currently writing the script for The Geminus Conspiracy – A Cliff Weller Mystery.
+For Voices In The Wind Audio Theatre Diane wrote the audio adaptations for Alice in Wonderland, Snow White, Cinderella, The Wonderful Wizard of Oz, The Geminus Conspiracy – A Cliff Weller Mystery, and Sleeping Beauty.

 GEORGE ZARR is an award-winning writer, producer, director, and composer from Manhattan and currently based in Chicago.
 He is a co-writer, producer, director of the comedy series Visit New Grimston, Anyway, and the international award-winning Little Chills mystery series.
 He recently wrote and produced the documentary Lincoln in Letters and Music.
 George is also the writer, director, and composer of the Hans Christian Anderson musical The Bell, the suspense anthology Dark of the Moon Inn, the comedy/musical western Hoofbeats In My Heart, and the four-part comedy Hurry!
 Hurry!
 It’s Almost Christmas, all for Voices in The Wind Audio Theatre and Blackstone Publishing.